 Pick a Caribbean destination that boasts a larger airport to increase your savings—for example, Puerto Rico, the Dominican Republic, Jamaica and Aruba—since package plans tend to center on airports that service a greater number of American cities and are accustomed to handling heavy traffic.

-JetBlue Getaways sells a variety of packages to all-inclusive resorts in Jamaica.
+As of this writing, JetBlue Getaways sells a variety of packages to all-inclusive resorts in Jamaica.
 During Columbus Day weekend you can net a 4-day, 3-night deal that includes airfare and hotel, plus all meals, drinks and activities, for less than $500 per person.
 Resort options include Melia Braco Village, Sunscape Splash Resort, Sunscape Cove and Grand Palladium.
 Or, spend a little more—between $515 and $550 per person—and upgrade to Hyatt Zilara Rose Hall or Hilton Rose Hall, with their prime beach locations and close proximity to Sangster International Airport at Montego Bay.